In-Kind Benefits (Fringe Benefits) 2014

 Application of fair market value

-A benefit in kind will be valued at its fair market value if it is not listed above, or if its fair market value, under the circumstances, is evidently lower than the value under this Decision.
+Any fringe benefit must be valued at its fair market value if it is not listed above, or if its fair market value, under the circumstances that prevail, is evidently lower than the value under this Decision.

-If employees pay back an amount of money to the employer for a benefit in kind, this amount must be subtracted from the tax value of the benefit.
+If employees pay back an amount of money to the employer for a received benefit, this amount must be subtracted from the tax value of the benefit.

 Entry into force